byrnec/code-drills/01-html-git-css/code-drills/09-core-css-float/README.md

   * What happens if we don't clear the float for the blue boxes?
   * What happens if we float both the red and yellow box left?
   * What happens if we float both the red and yellow box right and the blue boxes left?

+* When selecting classes and ids from the HTML, you can use `.`s to select classes and `#` to select ids
+    * For example, `.testClass` selects all the elements with a class of `testClass`